Canon G7 X Mark II vs T5i

 - More modern: Reflects 2 years and 10 months of technical progress since the T5i launch.

-Reasons to prefer the Canon EOS Rebel T5i:
+Arguments in favor of the Canon EOS Rebel T5i:

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Easier framing: Has an optical viewfinder for image framing and settings control.